 - 1. The Carbon Cycle: Living in a Carbon World

 - Students are briefly introduced to the essential role that carbon plays in life as we know it.
-Next they set up a 10-14 day controlled plant experiment experiment that compares carbon storage in fertilized plants versus non-fertilized plants.
-Their experimental observations enable students to explore the role of trees in removing carbon from the atmosphere and storing it in their structures.
+Next they set up a 10-14 day controlled plant experiment on carbon storage in fertilized plants versus non-fertilized plants.
+This experimental model enables students to explore the function of nitrogen and phosphorus as limiting factors on carbon storage in plants.
 They explore the molecular basis of key carbon cycle processes (photosynthesis, respiration, decomposition, biosynthesis and combustion) both by building ball-and-stick models and by interacting with 3D Web-based JMOL molecules

 Tools needed:Ball-and-stick molecular model kit, computer access with Flash.
 Java is required to access 3-D rotatable molecules.